Type

 It is worth saying that, if necessary, “native” tyres can be replaced with wider or narrower ones.
 Of course, too large or too small a width is unacceptable, but there is still a certain freedom of choice here.
 More information about this can be found in special sources.

-Light-alloy wheels of a monolithic design, cast in special molds from aluminium, less often from titanium.
+Light-alloy wheels of a monolithic design, cast in special moulds from aluminium, less often from titanium.
 Bicycles with

 alloy wheels are characterized by increased resistance to oncoming air flows, strength and durability, and aesthetic appeal.
-At the same time, “casting” is less resistant to side gusts of wind, has poor maintainability and is very expensive.
-In the mass segment, alloy wheels are found mainly on board city and road electric bicycles; in narrower niches, specialized racing bike models are equipped with monolithic wheels.
+At the same time, alloy wheels are less resistant to side gusts of wind, have poor maintainability and are very expensive.
+Alloy wheels are found mainly on board city and road electric bicycles, also specialized racing bike models are equipped with alloy wheels.

 Crank model